Chelsea-davids6/Chelsea-davids6/README.md

 - 👋 Hi, I’m @Chelsea davids
-- 👀 I’m interested in Game design / davelopment
+- 👀 I’m interested in full stack development and Game development
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gmail- chelseacarla563@gmail.com